 - The challenges facing the construction industry as a whole

 - What the interviewer enjoys most about their job.

 It’s impressive to ask a question that has come out of some of the research you’ve done yourself and that takes into account commercial considerations , for example, ‘I read that you were focusing on X sector.
 How is this affecting Y?’.

-Tackling technical engineering and building surveying interviews
+Tackling technical interviews

 If you have a built environment degree or are going for an engineering job, expect to face some questions on your technical knowledge – how you apply basic principles to a work-based situation.
 This might involve a formal technical interview, a technical exercise, a presentation or some technical questions within a more general interview.